LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Review of the main ingredients

-For a given model of inflation the power spectrum of cosmological perturbations at the end of inflation is fixed in terms of the parameters $\{\vv_i\}$ in the potential $\V(\varphi)$.
+For a given model of inflation the power spectrum of cosmological perturbations at the end of inflation is determined by the parameters $\{\vv_i\}$ in the potential $\V(\varphi)$.
 The impact that the reheating epoch has on the redshifting of these perturbations is primarily sensitive to the duration of the reheating epoch in terms of $e$-folds $N_{\rm re}$ and the averaged equation of state $\wrehbar$ during reheating,

 The latter is in good approximation fixed by the $\{\vv_i\}$, as the inflaton condensate $\varphi$ dominates the energy density and pressure during reheating (and hence $\wrehbar$).
 Hence, $\Nreh$ is the only parameter that cannot be fixed by specifying the potential $\V(\varphi)$ (i.e., the parameters $\{\vv_i\}$).